 1. Check your thinking.
 If you think "everything is going wrong," is that really true?

-On a low vibe day, it's easy to develop the perception that literally everything is going wrong for you and all you experience is bad luck.
+On a low vibe day, it's easy to develop the perception that literally everything is going wrong for you, and all you experience is bad luck.
 If you do a more systematic analysis of what's going wrong and what's going right, you'll typically reach a more balanced conclusion.
-When I use this strategy, I usually see that my ratio of good to bad things happening is closer to 50%.
-Without using this strategy, it feels more like the ratio is 90% bad things.
+When I use this strategy, I usually see that my ratio of good to bad things happening is closer to 50 percent.
+Without using this strategy, it feels more like the ratio is 90 percent bad things.

 2. Ask yourself if there is anything you're feeling anxious about.

 I had a few low vibe days this week.
 On reflection, I realized that the news stories about immigration and family separation were making me feel really anxious.
-I was having fleeting panicky moments throughout the day thinking about being separated from my two-year-old and not being able to get back to her.
+I was having fleeting panicky moments throughout the day thinking about being separated from my 2-year-old and not being able to get back to her.
 I was getting images for a few seconds each time of things like losing her in the supermarket and being in a panic.
-Because these moments were brief I wasn't adequately recognizing how anxious I was feeling.
-When I did acknowledge those feelings I felt a lot better.
-Actually all I did was tell my spouse how I was feeling (in one sentence) and that mostly did the trick.
+Because these moments were brief, I wasn't adequately recognizing how anxious I was feeling.
+When I did acknowledge those feelings, I felt a lot better.
+Actually all I did was tell my spouse how I was feeling (in one sentence), and that mostly did the trick.

 If something is urgent but not important at all, it's relatively easy to let it go.
 The catch is that most of us have urgent tasks that are somewhat important and non-urgent tasks that are very important.